alex-kuznetsov7677/Best_Bid_Ask_with_Adopted_MAE/README.md

-# Trading_strategy9
+# Trading_strategy

 This project implements a trading strategy based on tick data on best-bid and best-ask.
 The strategy is based on an algorithm for calculating the exponential moving average (EMA) with a variable averaging window.

 ## Project structure
-- strategy.py — the trading algorithm accepts data_example.csv as input and creates trade_results.csv with the results.
+- strategy.py â€” the trading algorithm accepts data_example.csv as input and creates trade_results.csv with the results.
-- visualization.py — builds charts based on trade_results.csv, helping to analyze the strategy.
+- visualization.py â€” builds charts based on trade_results.csv, helping to analyze the strategy.
 - data_example.csv is an example of input data (price tick best_bid and best_ask).
 - trade_results.csv file with the results of the strategy (generated automatically).
-- README.md — this file contains instructions on how to use the project.
+- README.md â€” this file contains instructions on how to use the project.

 ## Installation and launch
 ### 1. Installing dependencies